daddel80/notepadpp-multireplace/FORMULA-SUPPORT.md

 #### Supported format specifiers

-`parsedate` accepts a deliberately small subset of strftime — everything you need for the common date formats, nothing locale-dependent:
+`todate` accepts a deliberately small subset of strftime — everything you need for the common date formats, nothing locale-dependent:

 | Specifier | Meaning                                                |
 |-----------|--------------------------------------------------------|